scherkao31/timing_is_everything/index.md

 Let's dive into the intriguing interplay between movie genres and their release calendars.
 Are horror films naturally drawn to Halloween?
 Do summer months exclusively belong to action-packed blockbusters?
 In this part of our story, we'll try to see if there are any recurring patterns between a film's genre and its release timing within a year.
 Do these rhythms exist, and if so, do they change depending on where the movie is released?
 This exploration isn't just about identifying patterns; it's about understanding whether these insights can help us predict the genre of upcoming film releases in different seasons.
 It's time to discover if there's a secret rhythm dictating when different genres of movies make their grand entrance on the big screen.

 ## 1.1 Exploration
-### 1.1.1.
-Let's focus on what matters

 For this analysis, we will focus on the film genres, the release period of the year, and the locations where they are released.
-We observe, unsurprisingly, that the number of films increases considerably with the years.
-However, the proportion of older films is not negligible.
-In the context of our study, where we will investigate patterns that may exist between the time of year and the number of film releases, we must take this factor into account and study its evolution over time.
+We will also investigate patterns that may exist between the time of year and the number of film releases.

 ### 1.1.2.
 Annual periodicity and film genres
 Let's investigate the possible existence of a correlation between annual periodicity and film genres.
 It is also relevant to examine the existence of trends that are not dependent on the film genre or location.
 To provide us with an initial idea, we compute the monthly average of films released, considering all genres and locations.
 This gives us an overview of the distribution of film releases throughout the seasons.